-All new undergraduate and transfer students are required to complete College Expectations or College Expectations for Transfer Students.
+All new domestic undergraduate and transfer students are required to complete the Success at Iowa online course.

-First-year students who are enrolling for the first time in the spring semester will take course number CSI:1300 during the spring semester.
+First-year students who are enrolling for the first time in the spring semester will take the course during the spring semester.

 - eCHECKUP TO GO, which will provide you with accurate and detailed information about your personal alcohol-related risk patterns, individual level of alcohol tolerance, unique family risk factors, harm-reduction strategies, and helpful resources on campus and in the community.